 - Remove the Audio Driver, the GeForce Experience, and the PhysX system.

 - The NVIDIA drivers are set up on their own.

 So, these are the ways to fix the Nvidia GeForce stuck on preparing to install problems that work for you.

-We know GeForce Experience Preparing to install errors can prevent GPU driver updates, so address this immediately.
+We know GeForce Experience Preparing to install errors cevent GPU driver updates, so address this immediately.

 To get GeForce Experience off the “Preparing to Install” page, follow the steps above.
 Tech-savvy folks can utilize these alternatives comfortably.
 I hope you liked this piece and that it helped you fix this GeForce Experience problem on your computer.

 Also, if you have questions or ideas, you can post them on our Facebook page.
 We’d be happy to answer any questions you have.
-We’re on Telegram and Twitter, too!
+We’re on Facebook, Twitter, and Telegram too!
 If you want to stay connected with us, be sure to follow us.
 We’d love to stay in touch!